 Ever notice how people hoard stuff in their basements in attics (beyond the sentimental stuff) thinking that someday I may need this.
 I know I do.
 I have tools, equipment, signs, and other stuff that I may use once a year or once every few years.

-Do you think that people who are considered to have a mental disorder of hoarding is just a personal problem and it is not a direct reflection of how broken our system is?
-They fear so much not having something that they may need and keep everything as a result.
+Do you think that people who are considered to have a mental disorder of hoarding is just a personal problem.
+It is really a direct reflection of how broken our system?
+They fear not having something when needed that they keep everything as a result.
+It doesn’t have to be this way.

 The Final Answer